Science-Based Target Initiative and Riverse carbon credit eligibility

 • Certified projects in line with all the Voluntary Carbon Market Integrity Initiative guidelines

-Neutralization of unabated emissions to reach net-zero criteria compatibility
+Neutralization of unabated emissions to reach net-zero criteria compatibility with carbon credits

 Riverse registry also contains some relevant project for unabated emission neutralization, in order to reach the final net zero statement.